 Pursuant to an amendment to New York State's Megan's Law signed by Governor Pataki on March 11, 2002, New York State University Police Departments will receive notifications from the New York State Division of Criminal Services if a registered sexual offender enrolls at or is employed at our institution.
 Such information will be available at the University Police Department and may be documented on strategically located postings throughout the campus, and identified on email alerts to the College community.
-This information is also available at the following New York State web site: http://criminaljustice.state.ny.us subdirectory for Level 3 Sex Offenders.
 The Campus Sex Crimes Prevention Act (CSCPA) of 2000 is a federal law that provides for the tracking of convicted sex offenders enrolled or employed at institutions of higher education.
 It amends the Family Educational Rights and Privacy Act (FERPA) of 1974 to clarify that nothing in the Act can prohibit an educational institution from disclosing information provided to the institution concerning registered sex offenders.